EfavirenzBrand Name: Sustiva Other Names: EFV Drug Class: Non-nucleoside Reverse Transcriptase Inhibitors

-Take the missed dose as soon as you remember it.
+If you miss a dose of efavirenz, take the missed dose as soon as you remember it.
 But if it is almost time for your next dose, skip the missed dose and just take your next dose at the regular time.
 Do not take two doses at the same time to make up for a missed dose.

 What side effects can efavirenz cause?

 Efavirenz may cause side effects.
 Many side effects from HIV medicines, such as nausea or occasional dizziness, are manageable.
 See the AIDSinfo fact sheet on HIV Medicines and Side Effects for more information.